Snap and Jump: How Elastic Shells Pop Out

-Soft robots are highly adaptable in shape, allowing continuous and flexible deformation~\citep{Rus2015}.
+Soft robots are highly adaptable in shape, allowing continuous and flexible deformation~\cite{Rus2015, Runciman2019, Chung2019, DEVAUCORBEIL2020185, Yang2021, Aubin2022, Park2023, Qin2023}.
 They often consist of slender and flexible structures such as rods, plates, and shells that can fit and adapt to surrounding structures or environments through their continuous degree of freedom.
-Soft robots are across several length scales in engineering such as grippers{~\citep{Runciman2019, Yang2021}}, crawlers~\citep{Park2023}, and spacecraft rovers~\citep{Chung2019}.
-The development of soft robotics in the last few decades has been triggered by digital fabrication techniques, material science, and computational technology~\citep{Qin2023}.

-Combining the energy inputs, such as pneumatic~\citep{Shepherd2011, Overvelde2015}, fluids~\citep{Abdullah2018}, or material nonlinearities~\citep{An2012, Haines2014, Lum2016, Wang2020, Minori2022, Sano2022_1, Sano2022_2}, with the elastic instability of structures (\textit{e.g.,} snap-through buckling), one can realize fast and predictive deformation and motions~\citep{Rothemund2018, Sano2019, Gorissen2020, Abbasi2023}.
-For example, inspired by the children's popping toys (jumping poppers), pneumatic elastomeric actuators made of two spherical shells have been developed, whose energy mechanism has been studied in detail{~\citep{Gorissen2020}}.
+Combining the energy inputs, such as pneumatic~\cite{Shepherd2011, Overvelde2015}, fluids~\cite{Abdullah2018}, or material nonlinearities~\cite{An2012, Haines2014, Lum2016, Wang2020, Minori2022, Sano2022_1, Sano2022_2, Hebner2023}, with the elastic instability of structures (\textit{e.g.,} snap-through buckling), one can realize fast and predictive deformation and motions~\cite{Rothemund2018, Sano2019, Gorissen2020, Vasios2021, Cao2021, Zhang2022, Abbasi2023, Wang2023, Tang2024, Li2024, Ching2024}.
+For example, inspired by the children's popping toys (jumping poppers), pneumatic elastomeric actuators made of two spherical shells have been developed, whose energy mechanism has been studied in detail{~\cite{Gorissen2020}}.